kakilian/red-nose-rebels/README.md

 ## Wireframes

+Placeholder: Include images from `documentation/` folder here.

-Before development began, I used wireframes to plan the entire project.
+Before development began, we used wireframes to plan the entire project.
 They illustrate:

 - Start screen (choose reindeer)
 - Game screen (roll dice and race)